gatewayd-io/docs/pages/07-miscellaneous/glossary.md

 Server is an object that listens on an address:port pair and accepts connections from database clients.

+## Client

+Client object is a client that can connect to the databas servers over TCP, UDP and Unix Domain Socket.

 ## Database client

 Database clients are either database drivers for different programming languages or any other client that can talk the database language, aka. the wire protocol.